datlinq/scalafiniti/README.md

   format = JSON)
 ```

-Download flow
+#### Download

-The download contains of multiple API calls first triggering the download, then redirect to polling API call untill the download is marked as COMPLETED afterwards redirecting to a similar API call to fetch the download URL's
+The Download flow contains of multiple API calls first triggering the download, then redirect to polling API call untill the download is marked as COMPLETED afterwards redirecting to a similar API call to fetch the download URL's
 The method `downloadLinks` returns a List of Strings wrapped in a DatafinitiFuture

 ```scala